 The Board of Directors of the Hospital voted to terminate the Defined Contribution Plan effective June 30, 2004, after which time no further contributions were made.
+Administrative expenses related to completion of plan termination incurred totaled \$89,565 and \$7,907 in 2017 and 2016 respectively.

 Contributions to the Employee Thrift Plan are based on a match of up to 3% of compensation and participants are immediately vested in those amounts.
 The Employee Thrift Plan was amended to provide for a discretionary contribution at the option of management.
-Pension expense for the Employee Thrift Plan was \$257,116 and \$405,603 for the Hospital for the years ended December 31, 2015 and 2014, respectively.
-In 2015, management elected not to fund the discretionary contribution previously accrued for plan year 2014, resulting in a reduction of pension expense in the amount of \$152,874.
-In 2014, management elected not to fund the discretionary contribution greviously accrued for plan year 2013, resulting in a reduction of pension expense in the amount of \$190,745.
-No discretionary contribution was accrued for the plan year 2015.
+Pension expense for the Employee Thrift Plan was \$255,460 and \$261,488 for the Hospital for the years ended December 31, 2017 and 2016, respectively.
+There were no discretionary contributions for the years ended December 31, 2017 and 2016.